 Remote VR Museum Experiences

-Many museums use VR technologies to create virtual tours and programs that share their collections worldwide.
-The Smithsonian National Museum of Natural History in Washington DC created a set of online tours of the museum building, select areas at the satellite support and research stations, and even exhibits no longer on display.
+For example, the Smithsonian National Museum of Natural History in Washington DC created a set of online tours of the museum building, select areas at the satellite support and research stations, and even exhibits no longer on display.

 Within most of the tours, virtual visitors can navigate room-by-room via an on-screen map or interactive arrows on the floor.
 The rooms’ panoramas were stitched together from many still photographs so that visitors can enjoy a close-up view of an exhibit.